sal55/langs/cthings/candm.md

 ## Comparing C with 'M'

-...

-### Links:
-(Out of date links removed)

 ### A Selection of Differences from C

-**1** M is case-insensitive (put that in early so some people can stop reading now).
+**1** M is case-insensitive.
 I find that makes for a coding style that is easier on the eye, and gives some useful advantages that have been discussed at length elsewhere.

 **2** It doesn't use brace syntax for block delimiting; it uses Algol-68 style syntax.
 (See Examples link)